Skip to main content

 The strongest ranking guides are transparent about how a vendor earns position.
 PepPal uses a weighted rubric designed to reduce bias and make rankings repeatable across update cycles.
 We score each supplier against five criteria, then apply an editorial review pass that checks whether each claim can be traced to documentation or stable community evidence.

-Our lab signal layer prioritizes independent datasets such as publicly discussed Finnrick Analytics snapshots and verifiable third-party reporting patterns.
+Our lab signal layer prioritizes independent datasets: specifically Finnrick Analytics, which has tested 6,195 samples from 185 vendors across 15 popular peptides, and Janoshik Analytical, which provides individual task-based verification.
 The COA layer requires batch-specific artifacts, not static PDFs reused across product pages.
-The trust layer compares discussions from Trustpilot, Reddit, and long-running Telegram communities such as STG and Peptide Research Group.
+If a supplier cannot produce a COA that matches your specific vial's lot number, that is a failure.
+The trust layer compares discussions from Trustpilot, Reddit (r/Peptides, r/semaglutide), and long-running Telegram communities such as STG and Peptide Research Group.
 Fulfillment and pricing layers ensure a supplier is not only technically credible but operationally usable for repeat buyers.
+I also weight whether a vendor accepts credit card payments.
+Maintaining a merchant account requires passing payment processor compliance checks that Zelle-only or crypto-only vendors have not cleared.

 CriterionWeightHow scored